statamic-rad-pack/shopify/docs/content/en/frontend/storefront-api.md

 ### productForm

-Firstly, we setup the product form and grab the ID of the page and then call the `handleProductFormSubmit` function.
+Firstly, we set up the product form and grab the ID of the page and then call the `handleProductFormSubmit` function.

 ```js
 const productForm = () => {